simone-silvestri/simone-silvestri.github.io/_pages/cv.md

 title: cv
 nav: true
 nav_order: 4
-cv_pdf: example_pdf.pdf
+cv_pdf: CV_Simone_Silvestri.pdf
-description: This is a description of the page.
-You can modify it in 'pages/_cv.md'.
-You can also change or remove the top pdf download button.
+description: Find a detailed CV in pdf form in the link on the right, and summarized below
 ---